2006 Palestinian legislative election: Sanctions

 On 30 January, the Quartet called for reviewing support for the future government against its commitment to the principles of nonviolence, recognition of Israel, and acceptance of previous agreements and obligations, including the Roadmap.

+Then-British Foreign Secretary Jack Straw later regretted the 30 January decision, writing in his memoirs he was "uncertain it was right", while Tony Blair later wished the Quartet had instead tried to enter a dialogue with Hamas, rather than isolate them.
+Similarly, in 2017, Jonathan Powell called the Quartet approach a "terrible mistake" and missed opportunity to "unite Palestinians in a way that's been impossible since".

 Questioning the right to govern

-Prior to the 2006 elections Israel had concerns that Hamas might win enough seats that it could demand a position in government.
+Prior to the 2006 elections, Israel had concerns that Hamas might win enough seats that it could demand a position in government.
 US President George Bush was not willing to press for Hamas' exclusion from the election process.
 Abu Mazen (Abbas) was confident that Fatah would win the elections, as was Bush, who urged that the elections should take place.
-The Guardian observed that the unforeseen election win by Hamas "was seen as an affront to the central premise of the Bush administration's policy in the Middle East - that democratic elections would inexorably lead to pro-western governments".
+The Guardian observed that the unforeseen election win by Hamas "was seen as an affront to the central premise of the Bush administration's policy in the Middle East: that democratic elections would inexorably lead to pro-western governments".